santisbon/reference/src/microk8s.md

     # for each disk
     sudo microceph disk add /dev/sdb --wipe # whatever device name your disk has
     ```
     Alternatively, you can create virtual disks as loop devices (a special block device that maps to a file).
-This example creates three 60G disks as loop devices.
     ```sh title="On each node"
-    for l in a b c; do
+    for l in a b; do
         loop_file="$(sudo mktemp -p /mnt XXXX.img)"
         sudo truncate -s 60G "${loop_file}"
         loop_dev="$(sudo losetup --show -f "${loop_file}")"